Idaho Community Health Worker Training

 Training will be delivered in 13-weeks of live in-class core curriculum and 5 additional asynchronous self-paced Health Specific Modules (HSM).
-The course will be delivered live, online via a web-based classroom on Wednesdays beginning August 23 from 1800-2100 PM (MST).
+The Spring 2018 course will be delivered live, online via a web-based classroom on Thursdays beginning January 11th from 1800-2100 PM (MST).
 The CHW core course includes 39 hours of live on-line or in-person learning plus an additional 9 hours of asynchronous Health Specific Modules for a total of 48 hours of coursework.

 6. Is there a penalty if I don’t complete the course?

 Yes.
 There is a Statement of Understanding as part of the Employer/Sponsoring Agency Application that must be agreed to. “*I understand the Idaho Department of Health and Welfare is sponsoring this training and failure to complete the course will require fee reimbursement in the amount of $350 from the student or employer paid to the Idaho Department of Health and Welfare.”

 Once you receive your CHW Application Decision email from IDHW -